7 Tips Developers Can Use To Get Out Of Their “Burnout Slump”December 13, 2021

 Above the fold

 This refers to the area on a screen that the user sees before they need to scroll further.
-It should be the most important a content that grabs the users attention right away.
-Some call it the "prime real estate."
+It should be the most important a

 One of the main reasons designing important content above the fold is because many users don't scroll or lose interest too quickly.
 Having, content stick out at the bottom, or to the side on some websites, tells the user that there is more to see if you scroll.
 This can also potenitally increase revenue and the time a user spends on a webpage.